The first part of a satirical duology by Ilia Ilf and Eugeny Petrov.

 , Ippolit Matveyevich Vorobyaninov, works as a desk clerk, until his mother-in-law reveals on her deathbed that her family jewelry had been hidden from the Bolsheviks in one of the twelve chairs from the family's dining room set.
 Those chairs

-, along with all other personal property, had been expropriated by the government after the Russian Revolution
+, along with all other personal property, had been expropriated by the government during the Civil War

 .
 He becomes a treasure hunter, and after the smooth operator